ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Baker College offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Baker College Tuition Waivers
+Does Baker College Offer Tuition Waivers?

 Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
-Some schools offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.
+Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 Check the financial aid website for more information on payment plans and tuition waivers.